 An introduction to the major classes of biomolecules, enzymology, metabolism, and bioenergetics.
 Topics may include carbohydrates, lipids, amino acids, proteins, nucleotides, and nucleic acids; mechanism of enzyme action and regulation of enzymatic pathways; intermediary metabolism; lipid and nitrogen metabolism; physiochemistry of hemoglobin, the vitamins, and selected hormones.
+The lecture and laboratory are required for American Chemical Society Certification, but not for graduation with a Chemistry major.
 Prerequisites: CHEM 242.
+CHEM 353L has limited capacity and requires permission of the Department Chairperson and the Biochemistry and Molecular Biology (BMB) Program Director, with priority going to BMB majors and chemistry majors wishing to obtain American Chemical Society Certification.
 3 lecture and 4 laboratory hours.